michelesalvador/GedcomGraph-Canvas/README.md

 _GedcomGraph canvas_ is a Gradle project written with Eclipse, and realized with Java AWT/Swing.

-_GedcomGraph canvas_ can open a Gedcom file (*.ged) and generate a graphic browsable output of a genealogical tree.
+_GedcomGraph canvas_ can open a GEDCOM file (*.ged) and generate a graphic browsable output of a genealogical tree.

 <img width="100%" src="tree_example.png">